jaynick30/DecisionTrees-Bagging/README.md

 # DecisionTrees-Bagging
-Using Decision Trees and Bagging techniques, Handwriting recognition becomes an easy task.
+Decision Trees are decent at Handwriting Recognition.
+The big takeaway from this experiment was Bagging!
+When applying Bagging to already successful techniques such as Self Organizing Maps or even my previous Handwriting Recognition code the results are staggering!